-As the long term care insurance statistics above show, long term care is often considered an important coverage for people headed into their later years to cover potential costs such as nursing care or dementia care.
+As these long-term care insurance statistics show, long-term care is often considered important coverage for people headed into their later years to cover potential costs such as nursing care or dementia care.

 You can purchase a policy at any time, though most people choose to purchase this insurance when they are relatively young.
 You are much more likely to be accepted as a young person than later in life or after you develop health complications.

-For example, many people choose to buy long term care coverage in their late-40’s to mid-50’s, long before they anticipate needing care.
+Many people choose to buy long-term care coverage in their late-40s to mid-50s, long before they anticipate needing care.

-People often choose to buy long term care coverage before they are statistically likely to need it because it can offer financial protection for a wide range of care needs.
-For example, long term care insurance can cover your care costs if:
+People often choose to buy long-term care coverage before they are statistically likely to need it, because it can offer financial protection for a wide range of care needs.
+Long-term care insurance can cover your care costs if:

 As you begin to consider preparing documents like a living will and life insurance, one of the questions that you may ask is, “Do I need long term care insurance?”
 This is a good time to visit with an insurance agent who can help to assess your needs.

-However, those in the middle class can typically benefit from planning for potential disability costs with assisted living insurance.
+However, those in the middle class can typically benefit from planning for potential costs of long-term care.
 You will have the peace of mind that your long term care and even your living expenses are covered and your assets are protected.

-When considering long term care insurance costs, it’s important to consider your current needs and those you may have in the future.
-Then, review the potential annual costs of long term care.
-Covering those costs with an insurance policy is a far less expensive way to go than trying to finance it out of your own reserves.
+When considering long-term care insurance costs, it’s important to consider your current needs and those you may have in the future.
+Then, review the potential annual costs of long-term care.

 - Buy a joint policy with your spouse: Again, the cost of a combined policy for a married couple is much more affordable than two separate policies.